mslonina/Mechanic/README.md

 The `data` array is automatically allocated using the information provided in the `Storage()` hook.

-Our state of the system is represented here by the unique task ID (you may use of course any numerical function here to get the result).
+Our state of the system is represented here by the unique task ID (you may use any numerical function here to get the result, of course).
 The task location is filled up automatically during the task preparation phase.
 Each worker node receives a unique task to compute.